 If you want to reconnect you can right-click on the

-[Quit]instead.
+[Quit].
 The icon should then disappear from your screen.

-3. Further Information
+4. Further Information

 For answers to common questions and solutions to any more frequently encountered problems please see the Frequently Asked Questions for Cisco AnyConnect VPN Client web page.
-For further information you can also refer to the Cisco AnyConnect VPN Client release notes.